What is a tonsillectomy?

 You will need to stop taking anti-inflammatory medicines two weeks before your surgery.
 This type of medication includes aspirin, ibuprofen, and naproxen.
 Drugs of this kind can increase your risk of bleeding during and after your surgery.
 You should let your doctor know about any medications, herbs, or vitamins your are taking.

-You’ll need to fast after midnight before your tonsillectomy.
+You’ll also need to fast after midnight before your tonsillectomy.
 This means you shouldn’t drink or eat.
 An empty stomach reduces the risk of feeling nauseous from the anesthetic.

 Be sure to plan for your at-home recovery.
 Someone will need to drive you home and help you for the first couple of days following your tonsillectomy.
 Most people stay home from work or school for about a week following surgery.

 There are several different ways to remove tonsils.
 The most common method is called “cold knife (steel) dissection.”
 In this case, your surgeon removes your tonsils with a scalpel.

 Another common method for tonsillectomy involves burning away the tissues through a process called cauterization.
 Ultrasonic vibration (using sound waves) is also used in some tonsillectomy procedures.
 Tonsillectomies usually take about a half hour.

-No matter what surgical method your doctor chooses, you will be asleep with a general anesthetic.
-You will not be aware of the surgery, and won’t feel any pain.
+No matter what surgical method your doctor chooses, you’ll be asleep with a general anesthetic.
+You won’t be aware of the surgery or feel any pain.
 When you wake up after the tonsillectomy, you’ll be in a recovery room.
 Medical staff will monitor your blood pressure and heart rate as you wake up.
 Most people can go home the same day after a successful tonsillectomy.

 Patients can experience some pain as they recover from a tonsillectomy.
-A sore throat is the main symptom post-surgery.
+You might have a sore throat after surgery.
 You might also feel pain in your jaw, ears, or neck.
 Get plenty of rest, especially in the first two to three days after surgery.

 Sip water or eat ice pops to stay hydrated without hurting your throat.
 Warm, clear broth and applesauce are ideal food choices during early recovery.
-You can add ice cream, pudding, oatmeal, and other soft foods after a couple of days.
+You can add ice cream, pudding, oatmeal, and other soft foods after a couple days.
 Try not to eat anything hard, crunchy, or spicy for several days after a tonsillectomy.